The area where Center Point now sits was once occupied by Native Americans back in the 1700s.

-Located a few miles north of Center Point, the picturesque recreational area sits on 20-acres and features a playground, walking trails, disk golf and an amphitheatre.
+Located a few miles north of Center Point, the picturesque recreational area sits on 20-acres and features a playground, walking trails, disk golf and an amphitheater.

 For sizzling hot summer days, there’s a Splash Pad for the kids with several super soakers and fountains.

-In the evenings, the pretty tiered amphitheatre is floodlit, showcasing live concerts and performances.
+In the evenings, the pretty tiered amphitheater is floodlit, showcasing live concerts and performances.